CoderJae777/GohYIShen_TASoln_Switcheo/README.md

 2. Selected tokens will be displayed below for confirmation
 3. "Exchange" button triggers a "Exchanged Successful!" alert upon click
 4. Page will refresh after "Exchanged Successful!" alert.
+5. "Clear" button that will clear all fields by refreshing the page.

 # Problem 3